 A Policy Script runs automatically when data loss prevention and discovery incidents are triggered.
 For example, the script might encrypt data detected in discovery breaches or perform an action in a DRM system.
 Because the script is associated with the network server, it can be larger and more demanding of CPU resources, and it can make use of other tools in the network.
+Note that the Policy Script can only be run by the Policy Engine of the System Module that analyzed the incident.

 The system provides 3 scripts for network file system and endpoint discovery.
 These scripts can be used to copy or move content detected in breaches.
-See Copying or moving discovered files, page 280, for details.
+See Copying or moving discovered files, page 284, for details.

-For information on writing your own scripts, see Creating Remediation Scripts.
+For information on writing your own scripts, see Creating Remediation Scripts on the Forcepoint support site.